stgeorgeshurstville/bulletin/_docs/sermon.md

 ### When God Speaks

-1. When God loses
+1. We want to feel safe
-2. Israel vs the world
+2. God’s salvation
-3. God vs gods
+3. A strange request
-4. Conclusions
+4. An active faith

 ## Q&A
 Got questions or comments?
 Send them [here](https://tinyurl.com/SGHACQuestionsAnswers)